audulus/vger/README.md

 ## Usage

-Create a rendering context using `vgerNew()`.

-Then call `vgerRenderPrim` and `vgerText` to store drawing commands. vger doesn't support arbitrary path fills and strokes, instead focusing on primitives that can be easily rendered on the GPU.

 See [`vger.h`](https://github.com/audulus/vger/blob/main/Sources/vger/include/vger.h) for the complete API.
 You can get a good sense of the usage by looking at [these tests](https://github.com/audulus/vger/blob/main/Tests/vgerTests/vgerTests.mm).

-Finally, call `vgerEncode` to encode rendering commands to a `MTLCommandBuffer`.

 Vger has a C interface and can be used from C, C++, ObjC, or Swift. `vgerEncode` must be called from either ObjC or Swift since it takes a `MTLCommandBuffer`.